razarschX/Medical-Image-Deblurring-MATLAB/README.md

 ### Step 2: Running the Code

-Once you have set up the image path, run the `unet_denoising.m` script.
+Once you have set up the image path, run the `Inverse_Imaging_Problem_Solution.m` script.
 The code will:

 1. Load and preprocess the image.
 2. Add Gaussian noise to the image to simulate the forward operator.